-Deborah Ellis connects Balin’s eventual tragedy to his initial betrayal by killing the Lady of the Lake.
-Auguste Canitz believes that Balin’s end comes from his misunderstanding of the importance of outside images: “Balin’s difficulty is rather wider, though it is related to honour in that he fails to realize the importance of making appearance coincide with reality… Although a lady warns him about this [danger], there is a willfulness and a death-wish in Balin which compounds his lack of understanding of the meaning of things” (Canitz, 87-88).
-While Balin may or may not have a death-wish or experience tragedy as some form of punishment for his betrayal of Arthur, one of his most defining characteristics is his adoption of Arthur’s goals.
-Another is his inability to make a correct choice.

 In the episode of Balin and Balan, a lady arrives at King Arthur’s court, carrying a sword that only the knight with the least treachery can unsheathe.
 She explains, “This swerd that I am gyrd with al doth me grete sorowe and comberaunce / for I may not be delyuerd of this swerd / but by a knyghte / but he must be a passyng good man of his handes and of his dedes and withoute vylonye or trecherye and withoute treason” (Bk.
 II, 77).
 Balin is the one to pull the sword, which makes him stand out as the worthiest knight in the kingdom— but within moments he kills the Lady of the Lake and loses his good graces with Arthur.
 It is a fast-paced and astonishing scene: Balin immediately introduces himself as an individual with conflicting identities (both the knight of least treachery but also a knight that Arthur bans from his court as a potential detriment to his system).
-What does it mean to be the least treacherous if one can still err in such a complete and dramatic manner?
+How useful is it to be the least treacherous if one can still err in such a complete and dramatic manner?
 Balin’s lack of treachery can refer to a lack of savviness or the inability to deceive.
 In short, readers can assume that Balin’s actions are honest reflections of not only his understanding of the situation at hand, but also the ideal way to resolve conflict.
 Should this be the case, readers can also look to Balin’s interaction with the Round Table to better understand how an individual, incapable of deceit, would evaluate the proper way to interact with the system.
 Interestingly, most of Balin’s story happens outside of the community, which may suggest that he is entirely wrong in his assessment.
-Yet even given his inability to successfully integrate himself back into the Round Table, he still offers insight into the most honest approach that any knight takes in trying participates in Arthur’s community.
+Yet even given his inability to successfully integrate himself back into the Round Table, he still offers insight into the most honest approach that any knight takes in trying to participate in Arthur’s community.